What is Discount Broker?

 - The commission is not the only way the brokers make money.
 There exists a concept called hidden costs.

-In short, a discount broker is an entity or a person (in case of an individual) who offers trading services and execution of trade at low costs, sometimes even the smallest fraction of the original fee but is not involved with the provision of any advice, consulting or research-related services.
+In short, a discount broker is an entity or a person (in case of an individual) who offers trading services and execution of trade at low costs, sometimes even the smallest fraction of the original fee.
+Still, it is not involved with the provision of any advice, consulting, or research-related services.